 This plant is an adaptogen.
 Adaptogens are responsible for helping your bodies adapt to stressful conditions, helping you strive in difficult environments and situations.
 This can increase your ability to resist disease and stress, helping boost physical performance.

 This vitamin is crucial for maintaining muscle health.
-Low levels of Vitamin D3 has been shown to decrease strength.
+Low levels of Vitamin D3 have been shown to decrease strength.
 Your Vitamin D levels are also directly correlated with your energy levels, which means Vitamin D deficiency leads to low energy.
 This is perhaps the most crucial vitamin to supplement with when it comes to energy and fitness benefits.

 Quercetin is commonly found in plants and is believed to help naturally increase testosterone levels.
-However, the study supporting the theory that it effects test levels was done on rats.
+However, the study supporting the theory that it effects test levels were done on rats.
 There still is no conclusive evidence that it actually works on humans.

 Anafuse pros and cons

 Here are the benefits and side effects of Anafuse testosterone booster.

 Most of the Anafuse health benefits users should expect are related to performance in the gym.
 Most testosterone supplements have a sexual health component, but Anafuse does not.
 It appears to be strictly designed to enhance athletic performance.